 Source and destination.
 Dragging objects can have two different meanings: move versus copy the object to a defined location.
 We designed a technique that allows both operations: fingertip equals move, and knuckle equals copy.
 The operation can affect either a single item (using the index finger) or a pile of objects (using the middle finger instead).
-For example, if users want to copy all items from a certain location, they place down the knuckle of the middle finger (Fig 11c).
+For example, if users want to copy all items from a certain location, they place down the knuckle of the middle finger (Fig 11d).
 For all operations, the destination is given through the index finger of the second hand.
 This technique further allows rapidly reorganizing objects on the surface by repeatedly tapping at destinations.

 Select by frame.
 A common operation in traditional desktops is the rubber band selection.
 Such interactions, however, normally requires that the user starts the operation on an empty part of the workspace, which may be cumbersome or even impossible if there are many objects present.
 We overcome this by a two-handed selection technique.
-Forming an L-shape with both hands (Figure 12) allows for precise location (i.e., intersection of index finger and thumb) and orientation of a rectangular frame.
-The index finger of the second hand additionally defines width and height of the selection (Figure 12).
-We then extended this technique to give different meanings to such selection frames by using a combination of the thumb and different fingers for the L-shape: selection (index finger), copy (middle finger), cut (ring finger), and paste (little finger).
+Forming an L-shape with both hands (Fig. 12) allows for precise location (i.e., intersection of index finger and thumb) and orientation of a rectangular frame.
+The index finger of the second hand additionally defines width and height of the selection (Fig. 12).
+We then extended this technique to give different meanings to such selection frames by using a combination of the thumb and different fingers for the Lshape: selection (index finger), copy (middle finger), cut (ring finger), and paste (pinkie).
 Additionally, we decided to use different fingers for defining the frame's size.
-While all fingers have the same effect, they act as a multifinger clipboard as described before (i.e., what has been copied by the little finger can only be pasted by this finger).
+While all fingers have the same effect, they act as a multi-finger clipboard as described before (i.e., what has been copied by the pinkie can only be pasted by the pinkie).
+Alternately, such frames could invoke different lenses and filters [20] to view the information contained between the hands.

 Figure 11.
-Two-handed interaction: (a) linear alignment, (b) circular alignment, and (c) shortcuts for copying objects by placing knuckle down on the object and index finger of second hand at destination.
+Two-handed interaction: (a) precise manipulations, (b) linear alignment, (c) circular alignment, and (d) shortcuts for copying objects by placing knuckle down on the object and index finger of second hand at destination.